drcscodes/drcs.codes/content/python/exercises/dates/_index.md

 > Inspired by Chapter 3, Exercise 8 in [Practical Programming: An Introduction to Computer Science using Python 3.6](https://pragprog.com/titles/gwpy3/practical-programming-third-edition)

-Write a function named `weeks_elapsed` that takes two `int` parameters indicating a number of days of elapsed time and returns an `int` value indicating the number of full weeks that would elapse in that number of days.
+Write a function named `weeks_elapsed` that takes an `int` parameter indicating a number of days of elapsed time and returns an `int` value indicating the number of full weeks that would elapse in that number of days.

 **Python REPL Examples**